 Advantages of Steam Sterilization

 When processing heat and moisture stable materials, steam sterilizers have a huge advantage over other forms of sterilization in speed and productivity.
 Of course staff should always follow the device manufacturers recommended sterilization method, steam sterilization is considered to be a very reliable and consistent method throughout a medical facility.
-Medical devices that can be processed in a steam sterilizer include surgical instruments, implantable medical devices and surgical linens.
+Medical devices that can be processed in a steam sterilizer include implantable medical devices, surgical linens, and sterilization of surgical instruments.

 Steam Sterilization Process & Temperature Guide